quantum-kittens/quantum-kittens.github.io/_posts/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 For what they had before them was a glorious *uncertainty*.
 A cat inside a box, and with him the glitter machine!
 The machine had likely been set off by the fall, which meant Blade could be swathed in purple glitter.
 Or he could be green.
 No one could be sure until they looked.
 Just like a Whiskertese marble.
 What a magnificent conundrum!

 Whispers turned to impassioned shouts of color guesses, and an enlivened crowd coalesced in the square as word spread through the town like wildfire.
 Arya could hear Blade's muffled mutterings about interrupted naps and useless kittens and inconsequential feathers as he attempted to push open the lid, but she couldn't have any of that, now, could she?
-For as she gazed at the enthused gathering cats she realized Schrödinger Day wasn’t ruined at all!
+For as she gazed at the enthused gathering cats, she realized Schrödinger Day wasn’t ruined at all!
 This novel uncertainty was too captivating.

 She hopped lightly onto the lid so that Blade couldn't leave.
 His mutterings grew louder, and this time "obnoxious best friends" were added to his list.